 With ever-improving fuel efficiency and aerodynamics, planes are able to stay in the air for longer than ever before.
-All major airlines have extended-range aircraft that can make a leg-cramping 14 hour flight with no problem.
+All major airlines have extended-range aircraft that can make a leg-cramping 14-hour flight with no problem.
 A few commercial carriers have even been able to stretch their time aloft to more than 18 hours.

 Because of wind patterns, route paths, air traffic and other factors, flights that cover the longest distance do not necessarily take the longest amount of time.
-Favorable west-to-east tailwinds, for example, can make a journey from Sydney to Dallas a whole hour faster than the exact same trip in the other direction.
+Favorable west-to-east tailwinds, for example, can make a journey from Sydney to Dallas an hour faster than the exact same trip in the other direction.

 For fliers, time in the air is what matters the most.
 About 16 hours in economy class will give you the same amount of “seat numbness” no matter how much distance you’ve covered.
 Most passengers answer the question “how bad is it going to be?” by glancing at the “flight duration” figures on their itinerary.

 So what are the longest flights in the world in terms of time in the air?

 The long hauls from the Middle East to New Zealand